 Optimize for the Visitor

 Whether or not a website is created in the best interests of the website visitor can affect many things, including search engine ranking and the likelihood of the viewer staying on a website long enough to convert.
-If a website is optimized only for the search engine instead of for the visitor, it can be penalized not just by search engines, but also by experiencing a higher bounce back rate.
+If a website is optimized only for the search engine instead of for the visitor, it can be penalized not just by search engines, but also by experiencing a higher bounce rate.
+The viewers lack of interest in your page will in turn affect your Search Engine standings, so it is best to prioritize user, vs bot.

 Clean, Organized Website with Easy Navigation